Main page Site news

 fractal structure for downtrend

-• Corrective wave 2 should not roll back further than 100% of wave 1
+• Corrective wave 2 must not retrace beyond 100% of wave 1.

-• Wave 3 cannot be the shortest of the three impulse waves
+• Wave 3 cannot be the shortest among all impulse waves.

-• Corrective wave 4 cannot overlap wave 1
+• Corrective wave 4 must not overlap wave 1.

 rules of Elliott waves

-• Corrective waves 2 and 4 are mirror images: if wave 2 had a strong slope, then wave 4 will have a less pronounced and sharp correction.
-The reverse situation is also equivalent,
+• Corrective waves 2 and 4 are mirror corrections: if wave 2 has a steep slope, wave 4 will usually have a less pronounced retracement.
+And vice versa.

 practical advice on Elliott waves